jonathanmorgan/reddit_collect/README.md

         cd ..

-- cd into the reddit_socs directory.
+### Configure settings.py

+- cd into the site configuration directory, where settings.py is located (it is named the same as your site directory, but inside your site directory, alongside all the other django code you pulled in from git).

         cd socs_reddit

-### Configure settings.py

-- set USE_TZ to false to turn off time zone support:
+- in settings.py, set USE_TZ to false to turn off time zone support:

         USE_TZ = False